 Cenote Tak Be Ha

 Cenote Tak Be Ha is a smaller and less well known cenote closer to Tulum and not far from Xel Ha Park.
 After a short hike, you’ll go down some stairs to arrive at a closed cenote with stunning stalactites and rock formations.
 It’s an underground cavern and there are lights at the front of the cenote to illuminate the turquoise water and surrounding area.
-It’s perfect for swimming and relaxing especially on a hot day to escape the heat.
+Tak Be Ha Cenote is perfect for swimming and relaxing especially on a hot day to escape the heat.
 Guided tours are available but not required.

 Best Cenotes near Valladolid

 If you want to visit some truly amazing cenotes, you need to head to Valladolid, which is a town less than 2 hours away from Playa del Carmen.
-Near Valladolid you can find some of the most stunning other-worldly cenotes in the region.
+Near Valladolid you can find some of the most stunning other-worldly cenotes, which are honestly some of the best cenotes in Mexico.
 Trust me you will be blown away!

 Ik Kil Cenote